WHAT to Eat

 • Conversely, low-carb foods cause a smaller rise in blood glucose after eating but may cause blood sugars to remain elevated for longer.

-As shown in the chart below, reducing fat or carbohydrate in your diet will impact both your satiety and how much you eat.
+As shown in the chart below, reducing fat or carbohydrate in your diet will impact your satiety and how much you eat.

 The problem comes when we consume low-protein foods combining fat and carbs together.
 These hyperpalatable foods tend to be easy to overeat and will keep your blood glucose and insulin levels elevated for much longer.
 It will then take longer for your blood glucose to drop back below your trigger.

 If you wanted to mix it up and get more variety in your diet, you could alternate between low-carb and low-fat meals.
-Many people find keeping their carbs for later in the day when their blood sugars are lower while prioritising protein (which tends to come with some fat) earlier in the day extremely helpful.
+Many people find keeping their carbs for later in the day when their blood sugars are lower while prioritising protein (which tends to come with some fat) earlier in the day helpful.

 5.16 What If I’m Above My Trigger but REALLY Hungry?